November 16, 2017

 However, even if you’re convinced that a certain cause area is highest priority (or that you can contribute much better to a specific problem), you might still be able to multiply your impact by working in advocacy or research rather than trying to solve the problem directly.
 In some cases, this might mean investing in the EA community.
 For example, you might donate to or work for GiveWell to leverage more donations towards global poverty causes.

 Building the capabilities of the EA community is similar to an individual building career capital early in their career.
 It often makes sense to build skills and influence before trying to make an impact directly.
 However, there is a tradeoff here for both individuals and the community more broadly: we want to spend some time building skills, influence, and knowledge, but we don’t want to pass up good opportunities to have a real impact.
 There’s a difficult judgement call to be made: how many resources do we invest in building capability relative to more direct work?

 80,000 Hours generally recommends spending the early parts of your career prioritising career capital, unless you have very clear opportunities to do good more directly.
 So you might spend 5 to 10 years building career capital before doing good directly.
 But what are the “early stages” of the effective altruism movement?
 Are we still in the early stages now?
-It seems likely, especially given that effective altruism as an idea has only existed for about five years, and the community still seems to be growing quickly, but there is some uncertainty here.
+It seems likely, especially given that effective altruism as an idea has only existed since about 2011, and the community still seems to be growing quickly, but there is some uncertainty here.